danielbodnar/awesome-stars/README.md

 - [Aslemammad/vitext](https://github.com/Aslemammad/vitext) - The Next.js like React framework for better User & Developer experience!
 - [DevExpress/testcafe](https://github.com/DevExpress/testcafe) - A Node.js tool to automate end-to-end web testing.
 - [earthstar-project/earthstar](https://github.com/earthstar-project/earthstar) - Storage for private, distributed, offline-first applications.
-- [cezaraugusto/extension-create](https://github.com/cezaraugusto/extension-create) - (maintance) Create modern cross-browser extensions with no build configuration.
+- [cezaraugusto/extension-create](https://github.com/cezaraugusto/extension-create) - 🧩 Create cross-browser extensions with no build configuration.
 - [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 Access the web from a browser you run on a server, rather than on your local device.
 For security, privacy and more!
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale.
 Serverless & distributed out-of-the-box.
 Load test with Playwright.
 Load test HTTP APIs, GraphQL, WebSocket, and more.
 Use any Node.js module.
 Never fail to scale with Art
 - [taybenlor/runno](https://github.com/taybenlor/runno) - Browser-based runtime for programming languages and WASI binaries.